tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 #### Programming the Simulation

-It was initially thought that selecting a committee (n) from the total nodes (N) without replacing the selected nodes requires the removal of an element from the pool of total nodes when it is drawn.
-However, as this the program is calling for many selections within many experiments, this logic could not be used.
+It was initially thought that selecting a committee ($n$) from the total nodes ($N$) without replacing the selected nodes requires the removal of an element from the pool of total nodes when it is drawn.
+However, as  the program is calling for many selections within many experiments, this logic could not be used.

-The experiment is extended to ask the overarching question: *"What is the probability of selecting the threshold worth of* *bad nodes or more from a pool of total nodes?"* To this end, we perform a variable number of experiments (no_of_draws) and count how many times the threshold is met, in order to estimate the probability as M/n_of_draws.
+The experiment is extended to ask the overarching question: *"What is the probability of selecting the threshold worth of* *bad nodes or more from a pool of total nodes?"* To this end, we perform a variable number of experiments and count how many times the threshold is met, in order to estimate the probability.

 #### Use of Random Numbers